powerhouse-inc/powerhouse-docs/docs/switchboard/Analytics Engine/intro.md

 ### Structure v Reporting

 The Series and Dimensions objects give control over how metric data is defined and related.
 That is, they define the **structure** of data.
-Two new concepts: Paths and LODs, are parameters used to define how the system should _report_ the data.
+Three new concepts: Paths, LODs, and granularity, are parameters used to define how the system should _report_ the data.

 ### Paths